I had always been proud of my complexion. I mean I couldn’t have loved it more.

 The fact that I hated it when people referred to me as ‘dark’ and preferred ‘chocolate’ did not mean anything.
 Neither did it matter that chocolate wasn’t particularly a colour used as a complexion to describe people.

-As far as I was concerned, I just favored it as an alternative word; there was nothing wrong with that.
+As far as I was concerned, I just favoured it as an alternative word; there was nothing wrong with that.

 It did not dawn on me that I wouldn’t resort to euphemism if I was really comfortable in my skin as I professed.